 Seminyak Beach – Best for Luxury

-A blend of gold to dark sand and bright orange-hued sunsets, Seminyak Beach is the beating heart of Bali’s oceanfront action.
+A blend of gold to dark sand and bright orange-hued sunsets, Seminyak Beach is the beating heart of Bali’s oceanfront action, make sure you have an Oceanfront hotel booking service in mind so you can get the proper assistance in make your reservations.
 Having earned its reputation as Bali’s most stylish and upscale beach resort area, Seminyak bustles with resident expats drinking Bintang in one of the many beach bars.

 Just footsteps from the waves, you’ll find incredibly moreish dining outlets, lavish villas, luxury spas, designer boutiques and beach clubs.
 Ease yourself in by chatting with the locals, learning to surf or by settling into a comfy beanbag for an incredible sundowner.

 Canggu Beach sets the tone for travellers looking to enjoy the slow-paced Balinese life.
 Incomparable to Seminyak – Canggu remains a very rural area.
 In between the black sand beaches are the views of the verdant green rice paddies.
 Like something out of a movie, it’s the kind of scenery you won’t be able to find elsewhere.